WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     <span data-wp-text="state.double"></span>
     ```

-    The same happens in Javascript.
+    The same happens in JavaScript.
 Both global state and derived state can be consumed through the `state` property of the store:

     ```js
     const { state } = store( 'myCounterPlugin', {